BBC News School Report: Frequently asked questions

 The project aims to give young people from across the UK the chance to make their own news to real deadlines and broadcast it to real audiences.
-This is because our first public purpose under the Charter is to "sustain citizenship and civil society", in part by providing an impartial news service for all.
-School Report helps to fulfil this in three ways:
+School Report helps to fulfil one of the BBC Charter's pledges to "sustain citizenship and civil society":

-- By engaging young people with news
+- by engaging young people with news

-- By bringing their voices and stories to a wider audience
+- by bringing their voices and stories to a wider audience

-- By sharing some of the public service values behind content creation, such as fairness, accuracy, and impartiality since so many young people are content creators and distributors.
+- by sharing some of the public service values behind content creation, such as fairness, accuracy, and impartiality since so many young people are content creators and distributors.